Birdperson9/feedback-app/README.md

 # React Feedback App

-This is a small project to learn react.
+This is a small project with React + Firebase.
 It allows users to add, update and delete feedback.
-It uses a mock REST api with json-server.

 # Usage